bradfrost/atomic-design/chapter-4.md

 The diversity of today's Web landscape has shattered the [consensual hallucination](https://adactio.com/journal/4443) of the "desktop Web," where we could simply bolt the mentalities and processes of print onto this new medium.
 Simply looking at a smartphone, tablet, and desktop machine next to each other quickly erodes the notion that a Web design should look the same in every environment.

-And of course, we're still at the very beginning of the Big Bang of connected devices.
+Of course, we're still at the very beginning of the Big Bang of connected devices.
 The device and Web landscape of tomorrow will undoubtedly be even bigger and diverse than today's.
 In addition to today's devices and the nascent technologies already on the horizon, the future Web landscape will involve technologies and ideas that haven't been conceived yet.

 {% include figure.html src="../images/content/this-is-the-web-3.png" caption="In addition to all the Web-capable devices we concern ourselves with today, we must understand that the device and Web landscape is becoming bigger and more diverse all the time." %}

 **I've found the three previous images to be a tremendously helpful shorthand for helping clients, colleagues, and stakeholders understand the reality of the Web landscape**.
 With this newfound understanding, everyone becomes a whole lot more receptive to updating their processes and workflows in order to create great work for this unique medium.

-It's our job to create great experiences for a diversity of devices, screen sizes, network speeds, device capabilities, browser capabilities, input types, form factors, contexts, and user preferences.
+It's our job to create great experiences for a diversity of devices, screen sizes, network speeds, device capabilities, browser features, input types, form factors, contexts, and user preferences.
 That's undoubtedly a herculean task, but all these variables really underscore the need to extend far beyond visual aesthetics when creating interface design systems.

 In addition to making visually beautiful and consistent experiences, we should: